MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-search-ad.md

     // ResponsiveSearchAd object of the Campaign Management service.
     ResponsiveSearchAd = new ResponsiveSearchAd
     {
-        // 'Ad Format Preference' column header in the Bulk file AdFormatPreference = "All",
         // 'Description' column header in the Bulk file Descriptions = new AssetLink[]
         {